Skip to main content

 }

-There, we've now added another field to our (generic) connection, that's backed by extra data added to the connection.
+There, we've now added another field to our connection that's backed by extra data from the backend.
 This results in the following GraphQL:

 """